retrodaredevil/abstract-controller-lib/README.md

 android SDK level 19.

 Because of this, you may see interfaces with a single method.
-This is to allow lambda functions without importing classes only in Java 8.
+This is to allow lambda functions without importing classes only in Java 8 such as Supplier and Consumer.

 ## Deadzones
 This project has an interface called DeadzoneablePart.
 There may be many times when you want a joystick to have a large deadzone (maybe .3).
 This isDeadzone() method is not meant to be easily extended to make callers ignore a magnitude of .3 just because you say so.
 If you want to have a deadzone this large, you should scale the x and y values as well.
+There is currently no InputPart or JoystickPart implementation that can be used for this.

 ### TODO
 class to change AxisType for an InputPart